-Cleaning data and preparing data sets for analysis
+Cleaning survey or administrative datasets and preparing them for analysis

-Conducting preliminary statistical analysis and preparing tables and figures with empirical results
+Preparing tables and figures with empirical results for publications and presentations

 Assisting in the writing of project reports

-The position is located at Northwestern University in Evanston, Illinois (Chicago area), and offers the opportunity to interact with economics undergraduates, graduate students, and faculty and a community of research analysts at Northwestern..
+The research analyst will work in an open, collaborative environment with other GPRL staff in our common lab space at Northwestern University in Evanston, Illinois (Chicago area).
+The position offers the opportunity to interact with economics undergraduates, graduate students, and faculty at Northwestern, It is well suited to candidates interested in pursuing graduate study in economics or other social sciences in the future.
 The research analyst will be a full-time employee of Northwestern University with full benefits (including the ability to take classes at a highly-subsidized tuition rate).

-We are looking for a minimum commitment period of one year for this position.
+We are looking for a minimum commitment period of two years for this position.

 Given the volume of applications received, only shortlisted candidates will be contacted for an interview.